Last Updated on January 11, 2026 by Elizabeth Nolan

 Maintain Professional Credibility

-Clients want to work with knowledgeable agents.
-Being up-to-date on your CE requirements demonstrates professionalism and commitment to excellence.
-It shows you take your career seriously and invest in staying informed.
+Clients want to work with knowledgeable agents who invest in staying current.
+Completing your CE requirements on time demonstrates professionalism and commitment to excellence.
+It shows you take your career seriously.

 Avoid License Lapses